PlayFab/gsdk/UnrealPlugin/LinuxBuildsUE5.md

 ## Instructions

-* Download the toolchain for your engine and run the executable.
-Please note, like many parts of these guides, this will work only if your Unreal Engine build is from source.
+* From **Unreal Linux prerequisites**, download the toolchain for your installed Unreal Engine and run the executable.
+Please note, like many parts of these guides, this will work only if your Unreal Engine built from source.
-    * After the installation is complete, go to environment variables and confirm the following system variable exists: **LINUX_MULTIARCH_ROOT**.
+    * After the installation is complete, examine your Windows environment variables and confirm the following system variable exists: **LINUX_MULTIARCH_ROOT**.
-* In your source Unreal Engine build directory:
+* In your Unreal Engine source directory:
     * Rerun: ```Setup.bat```
     * Rerun: ```GenerateProjectFiles.bat```
 * Return to your own project:
     * Right-click your .uproject file, and **Generate Visual Studio project files**
-    * Open the .sln file in Visual studio
+    * Open the .sln file in Visual Studio
     * Set the configuration to **Development Editor**
     * Build and run the Unreal Editor
 * At this point, you should be able to package your project for Linux server in a directory of your choice.